peterhontaru/Job-Offer-Prediction-MBA-Students/Placement-Prediction.md

 </table>

-## Did the academic peformance help in receiving an offer? {.tabset .tabset-fade .tabset-pills}
+## Did the academic peformance impact the chances of receiving an offer? {.tabset .tabset-fade .tabset-pills}

-Since we know that the results got more concentrated around the median (60-70) as the student progressed in their education, we could infer that there was less of a chance to differentiate themselves based on grade and more based on other factors such as:
+Since we know that the scores became more concentrated around the median range(62-66) as the student progressed in their education, we could infer that there was less of a chance to differentiate themselves based on grade and more based on other factors such as:

 * *employability score*
 * *work experience*
 * *technical skills*
 * *soft skills*
 * *better interviewing skills*
+* *extra-curricular experience*

-Unfortunately, out of these factors, we only have data on the employability score.
+Unfortunately, we only have data on the **employability score**.

 **Key findings**: